GoKwik

 • check_circleOwned enterprise product strategy, roadmap, and revenue goals.

-• check_circleLed cross-functional execution across Product, Engineering, Data, Sales, and Founders.
+• check_circleCoordinated across Product, Engineering, Data, Sales, and Founders to move enterprise deals forward.

 Execution Strategy (What I Did)